How Incubation Works

 Applications to join Cockpit Arts are shortlisted with the assistance of our experienced selection panel.

-Giving us the benefit of their experience this year, are gallerist and curator Sarah Myerscough, design writer and journalist Emma Crichton-Miller, silversmith and lecturer Grant McCaig, artist and lecturer Caroline Broadhead, product developer for Daylesford Organic, Brooke Litchfield.
+Giving us the benefit of their experience this year, are gallerist and curator Sarah Myerscough, design writer and journalist Emma Crichton-Miller, silversmith and lecturer Grant McCaig, product developer for Daylesford Organic, Brooke Litchfield.